Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Enjoying Rome at the Notte Bianca| ©Andrea Fistetto

-The White Night of the city of Rome usually takes place at the end of September, on that occasion the Romans opt for night activities.
-Throughout the night you can visit squares, where there are shows of music, dance and cinema.
+The Notte Bianca of the city of Rome usually takes place at the end of September, on that occasion the Romans opt for night activities.
+Throughout the night you can visit squares, where there are music, dance and cinema shows.

-Stores, restaurants and other city buildings remain open during the Notte Bianca.
+Shops, restaurants and other buildings in the city remain open on the Notte Bianca.
 Public transportation offers discounts and works almost until dawn.
-You are sure to find something to entertain you if you participate in Rome's Notte Bianca.
+You are sure to find something to entertain yourself if you participate in Rome's Notte Bianca.

 • Price: free access to many shows in streets and squares.

-• Where: the Notte Bianca is held all over the city.
+• Where: the Notte Bianca is celebrated all over the city.

 Weather in Rome in September

-One factor you need to take into account when planning activities to do on your vacation in the Italian capital is the weather.
+One factor that you need to take into account when planning all the things to do in Rome is the weather.
 As I mentioned before, Rome is cool in September, the highest temperature is 26°C and when it goes down it reaches 18°C, nothing comparable to traveling to Rome in summer.

-The weather is perfect for walking around the city without feeling that the heat and humidity overwhelm you or that it is too cold.
-In September there are rainy days, ranging from 8 to 15 days.
+The weather is perfect for walking around the city without feeling the heat and humidity weighing you down or being too cold.
+In September there are rainy days, these range from 8 to 15 days.
 As for daylight hours, these are approximately 10.8 hours.

 Will you encounter many tourists in September?